Quizz1Cal/Semester-2/Haskell/Haskell Monadic Programming.md

    Note the absence of the typeclass constraint; but it is still true that Monads are Applicative Functors.
 -}
 class Monad m where
-  return :: a -> m a      -- IDENTICAL purpose to pure (>>=) :: m a -> (a -> m b) -> m b       -- Bind
+  return :: a -> m a      -- IDENTICAL purpose to pure; identity function (>>=) :: m a -> (a -> m b) -> m b       -- Bind
   (>>) :: m a -> m b -> m b
   x >> y = x >>= \_ -> y